rurban/gsl/doc/linalg.rst

    error code :macro:`GSL_EDOM`.

    When testing whether a matrix is positive-definite, disable the error handler first to avoid triggering an error.
-The real-valued function uses Level 3 BLAS to compute the Cholesky factorization, while the complex-valued routine uses Level 2 BLAS.
+These functions use Level 3 BLAS to compute the Cholesky factorization.

 .. function:: int gsl_linalg_cholesky_decomp (gsl_matrix * A)

    This function is now deprecated and is provided only for backward compatibility.

 .. function:: int gsl_linalg_cholesky_decomp_L2 (gsl_matrix * A)
+              int gsl_linalg_complex_cholesky_decomp_L2 (gsl_matrix * A)

-   This function computes the Cholesky factorization of the matrix :data:`A` using Level 2 BLAS operations.
+   These functions compute the Cholesky factorization of the matrix :data:`A` using Level 2 BLAS operations.

 .. function:: int gsl_linalg_cholesky_decomp_L3 (gsl_matrix * A)
+.. function:: int gsl_linalg_complex_cholesky_decomp_L3 (gsl_matrix * A)

-   This function computes the Cholesky factorization of the matrix :data:`A` using Level 3 BLAS operations.
+   These functions compute the Cholesky factorization of the matrix :data:`A` using Level 3 BLAS operations.

 .. function:: int gsl_linalg_cholesky_solve (const gsl_matrix * cholesky, const gsl_vector * b, gsl_vector * x)